-Can the negative relation between wage and non-employment duration effects reconcile different estimates of the UI wage effect in the literature?
-The first panel in Figure V provides a meta-analysis of a set of relatively precise estimate of the UI wage effect.18 All these studies also provide estimates of UI effects on non-employment duration.
+cile different estimates of the UI wage effect in the literature?
+The first panel in Figure V provides a meta-analysis of a set of relatively precise estimates of the UI wage effect.
+All these studies also provide estimates of UI effects on non-employment duration.
 Figure Va confirms that studies with a higher estimated UI non-employment effect also estimate a smaller UI wage effect.

 We also provide a test for the negative relation between the UI effect on non-employment duration and wage in our population.
-Ideally, we would like to estimate both elasticities for each agent, and then investigate the correlation between these two elasticities.
-However, given our RD design, we can only estimate each elasticity in a subpopulation.
+Ideally, we would like to estimate both UI effects for each agent, and then investigate the correlation between these two effects.
+However, given our RD design, we can only estimate each UI effect in a subpopulation.
 We first use pre-determined observable characteristics to generate subpopulations.
-More precisely, partitions are based on either using categorical variables, e.g. gender, occupation, industry, etc., or quantiles of continuous variables, e.g. pre-unemployment tenure, work experience, etc. For each subsample, we replicate the RDD estimate of the UI effects on non-employment duration and wage.
+More precisely, partitions are based on either using categorical variables, e.g. gender, occupation, industry, etc., or quantiles of continuous variables, e.g. pre-unemployment tenure, work experience, etc. For each subsample, we replicate the RD estimate of the UI effects on non-employment duration and wage.
 The correlation between these two sets of estimates informs us about the potential correlation at the individual level.

-Figure Vb plots 465 estimates of the UI effects on non-employment duration and wage from the different subpopulations.
-The scatter plot shows a negative correlation and the fitted line represents a slope of statistically significant -.00066.
+Figure Vb plots 530 estimates of the UI effects on non-employment duration and wage from the different subpopulations.
+The binned scatter plot shows a negative correlation and the fitted line represents a slope of statistically significant -.00087.
 This confirms the negative correlation between UI wage and non-employment effect in the meta-analysis of Panel a.
-We conclude from our analysis of Figure V that the heterogeneity in relative importance of search and selectivity margins seems to create enough variation to explain the different UI wage effect elasticity in the literature.
+We conclude from our analysis of Figure V that the heterogeneity in relative importance of search and selectivity margins seems to create enough variation to explain the different UI wage effect effects in the literature.